 Modern American Sign Language is derived from the continental system created in the 18th century, but it also has its own unique history.
 American minister Thomas Hopkins Gallaudet was a prominent figure in the education of the deaf, traveling to France in 1815 to study methods of communication.
 In 1817, upon his return to the United States, Gallaudet founded the country’s first school for the deaf, in Hartford, Connecticut.
 By 1863, there were a total of 22 functioning schools throughout the nation, and by 1864, a college dedicated to the education of deaf people.
 Prior to that, in the 17th century, the United States was the birthplace of Martha’s Vineyard Sign Language.
 That area of the country was home to a large deaf population; by 1854, the percentage of deaf people on the island was almost 35 times higher than the national average.
 For this reason, a specialized sign language had been worked out in the area before it had spread to other parts of the country.

-Today, a number of organizations exist dedicated to the education and advancement of the deaf and mute, as well as institutions that increase awareness of and offer lessons in American Sign Language.
+Today, a number of organizations exist dedicated to the education and advancement of the deaf, as well as institutions that increase awareness of and offer lessons in American Sign Language.
 For more information, visit the website of a local chapter of the American Sign Language Association.

 Maria Khodorkovsky covers research at the intersection of language, psychology, and society for ALTA Language Services.
 Her work has appeared in the Atlanta Journal-Constitution, Curbed, and on the websites of the Terminology Coordination Unit of the European Parliament and the National Museum of Language.
 Maria studied Russian Translation at the Monterey Institute of International Studies.